ralphje/destructify/docs/fieldspec.rst

       You can specify a negative length if you want to read until the stream ends.
 Note that this is currently implemented by swallowing a :class:`StreamExhaustedError` from the base field.

+      When specified using a string, this field does *not* override the value of the referenced field due to complications in calculating the length.

    Example usage::